Contributing Gear Writer

 Cons: Heavier than most performance options

-We recently got our hands on the FMX F1 Cordura Utility Shorts, and quickly fell in love with the all-around utility and thoughtful design.
+We recently got our hands on the FMX F1 Cordura Utility Shorts and quickly fell in love with the all-around utility and thoughtful design.
 There’s no denying that having slash pockets is a requirement for true water-to-life boardshorts, but Florence takes it to the next level of utility with secure and fairly low-profile zippers as well as a plethora of other features.

-While surfing tends to be a fairly streamlined sport, paddling, going for a long-distance foil downwinder, fishing, diving – there are plenty of in-water activities where having a couple larger (and quite secure) pockets in addition to the usual key pocket might come in handy.
+While surfing tends to be a fairly streamlined sport, paddling, going for a long-distance foil downwinder, fishing, diving – there are plenty of in-water activities where having a couple of larger (and quite secure) pockets in addition to the usual key pocket might come in handy.
 And the utility of zippered pockets can’t be denied for on-land activities as well.

 Check price on Florence